 Our League's newsletter The VOTER is published quarterly.

-Scroll to the bottom of this page for link to our current edition.
+Scroll down to the bottom of the page for a link to our current issue of the VOTER.

 Are you interested in writing an article for our next issue?
 Please contact Dave Humphreys, editor to find out more information.

 League Co-Presidents Cindy Marie Absey and Ann Havlik congratulated our local officials as follows: “Bravo!
 Kudos to the mayors and city councils of the seven cities and the Board of Supervisors of San Luis Obispo County for adopting unanimously the Regional Code of Civility.
 For five years the League of Women Voters of San Luis Obispo County has promoted the cause of civil discourse at public meetings and in political debate.
 Without civility we are unable to talk to each other, to hear each other, or to reason together.
 Without civility consensus and compromise are nearly impossible.
 Without civility problems are left unsolved, citizens become alienated, and our democracy suffers.
 And while we enthusiastically commend our elected officials for the stand they have taken, we also encourage all candidates for public office to follow their lead and sign on to the Regional Code of Civility.
 By doing so they can help to ensure that this fall’s election campaigns focus on issues and policies, not personalities, and offer constructive solutions rather than hyperbole and invective.
 The Code of Civility has been adopted.
 Now comes the hard part – sticking with it.
 We urge everyone in, or aspiring to, public office to keep a copy of the Regional Code of Civility handy and refer to it often.
 Post it at public meetings so those who attend will know what their local leaders have committed to do and hold them to it.
 We will all benefit from increased civility in our public spaces.”

 Resolution on Electoral College Adopted at LWVUS National Convention